chris12a/writemovieinfo/README.md

 requires curl and a omdbapi.com api key (register for free)

+THE KEY PROVIDED IS ONLY FOR TESTING PURPOSES!
 PLEASE REGISTER AT OMDBAPI AND GET YOUR OWN KEY!

-After testing you might want to run this scrpit by
+After testing you might want to run this script by

 ls -d --zero */ | xargs --null -I {} ./writemovieinfo.sh {}